shanojpillai/AI-Engineering-Mastery/projects/02_storysketch/README.md

 ### Current Status

-The StorySketch project is currently in MVP (Minimum Viable Product) state with the following features implemented:
+The StorySketch project currently has the following features implemented:

 - **Core Functionality**:
   - Story generation with customizable parameters